Riduidel/rrss2imap/README.md

 #### Prerequisites

-You need a complete rust build chain
+You need a complete rust build chain.
+On Linux, you need to install the `libdbus-1-dev` and `pkg-config` packages installed while building, and the `libdbus-1-3` package installed while running.

 To perform a release, you'll also need